×

 If you have not spent a lot of time in Koh Rong Sanloem, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Koh Rong Sanloem, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Koh Rong Sanloem for a long period, buying a home could be a good investment.
 Owning a property allows you to have full control over your living space and could potentially provide a return on investment if property values increase over time.
 However, buying a home also comes with responsibilities and costs, such as maintenance, repairs, and property taxes.
 It also requires a significant upfront investment, including a down payment, closing costs, and potentially renovation costs.
 On the other hand, renting a home in Koh Rong Sanloem offers more flexibility.
 It's a good option if you're not sure how long you'll stay, or if you prefer not to deal with the responsibilities and costs of homeownership.
 Renting allows you to live in the area without the commitment of a mortgage.
 It also gives you the freedom to move easily if your circumstances change.
 However, renting doesn't build equity like buying a home does.
 You also have less control over your living space, as you're subject to the landlord's rules and restrictions.
 In conclusion, whether you should buy or rent a home in Koh Rong Sanloem depends on your financial situation, long-term plans, and personal preferences.
-It's important to carefully consider these factors and potentially seek advice from a real estate professional before making a decision," remarked one expat who made the move to Koh Rong Sanloem.
+It's important to carefully consider these factors and potentially seek advice from a real estate professional before making a decision," commented one expat who made the move to Koh Rong Sanloem.

 What cultural faux pas should I try to avoid making in Koh Rong Sanloem?